 Please do note that a plant based diet does not mean eating refined grains!
 Flour based foods that spike blood sugar can be just as deadly to brain health as are cheese and red meat for the ApoE ε4 group.

 Insulin resistance and dementia

-There is evidence that insulin resistance, characterized by an inability to use blood sugar effectively, leaving large amounts of glucose circulating in the blood, contributes to dementia.
+There is evidence that insulin resistance, characterized by an inability to maintain healthy blood sugar levels can contribute to dementia.
 11

 Mediterranean diet and Alzheimer’s prevention

 And while ApoE ε4 carriers should avoid the Bulletproof diet, and other diets high in saturated fat, it is important to keep in mind that avoiding saturated fat does not necessarily mean cutting out all fat.

 Publicly funded research by the NIH has shown that a group following a Mediterranean diet had a slower build up of the amyloid plaques that cause Alzheimer’s than did a group eating a standard Western diet high in refined sugar, red meat, and saturated fat.13